Making a Business Proposal Presentation (11 Steps)

 1) Do your research about the prospect

-Before you set out to craft your business proposal presentation, you must conduct thorough research about the company you’re going to be pitching to.
+Before you set out to make your business proposal presentation, you must conduct a thorough research about the company you’re going to be pitching to.

 • What is the company size and sector?